Artificial project data

 |MT||Set 1, Set 2, Set 3, Set 4||4,100||Vanhoucke (2010)||RanGen2||SP, AD, LA, TF||Yes|

 This new set is not discussed the summary paper "An overview of project data for integrated project management and control" and has only be added in a later paper discussed here.
 This set contains only resource data (and is therefore called ResSet), and should be merged with the MT set (that contains only project networks, but no resources) to create new project instances.
+The new instances are then assembled in the dataset called NetRes.
 Therefore, you should visit the upload system first and download the "SolutionUpdater" to merge the ResGen files (resource data) with the MT files (project networks).
 Hence, the resource files do not contain project networks data, but only contain resource data for 30 activities.
 The set consists of 4 subsets, and each subset contains only one single file.

 |ResSet||Set 1.
 Basic R4||600||Working paper||RanGen2||NR, RU, RC||Yes|